 There are some serious causes of low back pain that can often not be prevented, but the majority of injuries are due to weak back and abdominal muscles, poor posture and general muscle tightness.

-By participating in exercises such as Pilates, you can improve your muscle and postural imbalances, decrease the wear and tear on your spine and help build a strong core and health back.
+By participating in exercise such as Pilates, muscle and postural imbalances can be improved; decreasing the wear and tear on your spine, helping you build a strong core and healthy back.

-If you suffer from back pain, it is always a good idea to consult your doctor or physiotherapist before starting an exercise programme.
+If you suffer from back pain it is always a good idea to consult your doctor or physiotherapist before starting an exercise program.

 Deanna Smith is an Exercise Physiologist and a Stott Pilates Instructor at ‘Energy’.
 She can be contacted at: [email protected] or 949 6006.